-I’ve included almost all the sources to our dining room decor below.
+I’ve included almost all the sources to our dining space decor below.

-The chairs and table are both pretty old, they were one of the very first pieces of furniture we purchased when we bought our first house, close to 18 years ago!
+The dining chairs and dining table are both pretty old, the table was the first piece of furniture we purchased when we bought our first house, close to 18 years ago!

 However, since I always get questions about our dining room chairs, I did want to mention the style; it’s a Klismos chair.